 Section 1155 of the Thailand Civil and Commercial Code: "Any vacancy occurring in the board of directors otherwise than by rotation may be filled up by the directors, but any person appointed so appointed shall retain his office during such time only as the vacating director was entitled to retain the same".

 Section 1132 of the Thailand Civil and Commercial Code: "In the event of death or bankruptcy of any shareholder another person becomes entitled to a share, the company shall, on surrender of the share certificate when possible, and on proper evidence produced, register such other person as a shareholder".

 NOTE that many foreigners, especially prior to 2006, have set up Thai companies to receive ownership of land in Thailand on their behalf.
-In this case you could argue that the foreigner is considered legally the principal under Thai law (chapter 'Agency' in the Civil and Commercial Code) and the company and Thai nominee shareholders are considered his agent holding the land (shares) on his behalf.
+In this case you could argue that the foreigner is considered legally the principal (and actual owner) under Thai law (chapter 'Agency' in the Civil and Commercial Code) and the company and Thai nominee shareholders are considered his agent holding the land (shares) on his behalf.
 This is what is illegal is this structure, but as the company could technically and legally be considered the 'agent' of the foreigner (different from a normal company) is holding the assets on the foreigner's behalf the company must hand over the assets (real estate) to the heirs of the principal (the deceased foreigner).
 The nominee shareholders cannot claim ownership over the company's assets and the foreign heirs cannot register ownership but can demand, as the successors of the principal, the transfer of shares and control in the company.
 If not, the foreign heirs as the actual owners by succession have the right to claim the company assets by legal action, but will have to sell the real estate involving land pursuant the Land Code Act within 1 year from the date of acquisition by inheritance.